-MODULAR PHYSICAL EDUCATION 20 (5 credits) /MODULAR PHYSICAL EDUCATION 30 (5 credits) Prerequisite: 50% in Physical Education 10
+PHYSICAL EDUCATION 20 (5 credits) /PHYSICAL EDUCATION 30 (5 credits)

+Prerequisite: 50% in Physical Education 10

 The purpose of the Physical Education Program at McCoy High School is to enable all learners to enhance their quality of life through active living, the exposure to a wide variety and choice of activities, and the development of skills and positive attitude.
-"Modular Physical Education" will allow students to choose activities of interest to them.
-Different modules throughout the year may include:
+Phys.
+Ed.
+20 and 30 will allow students to choose activities of interest to them.
+Different elements of programming throughout the year may include:

-- Golf
+- ♦ Golf

 - ♦ Bowling

-- Swimming
+- ♦ Swimming

 - ♦ Basketball

 - Softball

 - ◆ Floor Hockey

 - Lacrosse

 - ♦ Billiards

-- ♦ Badminton
+- ◆ Badminton

 - ♦ Ice Hockey

-- Scuba Diving

 - ♦ Volleyball

 - ♦ Handball

 - ♦ Pickle Ball

 - Self Defense

 - Dodge Ball